qianglise/openfoam/content/introduction.rst

 OpenFOAM vs commercial software
 -------------------------------

-  - very deep learning curve
+Being an open source software, the advantages of OpenFOAM is quite obvious:

-  - not easy to use
+  - free to use
-  - no user-friendly interface

-  - open source with a strong focus on customization and flexibility
+  - a strong focus on customization and flexibility
   - full control over the simulation

+All these nice features come with a price: very deep learning curve.
+For example, contrary to the commercial CFD softwares, there are no default values in OpenFOAM.
+It is up to the user to set those values which means the user has to know what he/she is doing.